H\'enon maps with many rational periodic points: Estimates for

+We now work with $s_d$ as functions of a real (rather than complex) variable and show that $s_d$ is strictly increasing on the real interval $[\frac{d+3}{2},\infty)$; this is achieved by first showing that $s_d$ is strictly increasing on $[\frac{d+3}{2},\frac{d+5}{2}]$ and then applying a double induction argument.

-We require a series of auxiliary bounds on $c_d$ and its derivative, which we prove now.
-For convenience, we put $c_{d}(x)$ in the same setting for both even and odd $d$ by use of the generalized binomial coefficient, which we will denote
+For our analysis, we need some explicit auxiliary bounds on the derivative of $c_d$ on the real line.
+For convenience, we put $c_{d}(x)$ in the same setting for both even and odd $d$ by use of the generalized binomial coefficient, which we denote

 noting that $c_{d}(x) = \tilde{c}_d(x+\frac{d-1}{2})$.